Raspberry Pi Usage Instructions

 max_power: 1.0

-sensor_type: temperature_host # Set to the mainboard temperature of the host
+sensor_type: temperature_host # Set to host main controller temperature

-min_temp: 0 # Minimum temperature, an error will be reported if it is lower than this
+min_temp: 0 # Minimum temperature, errors will occur if below this

-max_temp: 90 # Maximum temperature, an error will be reported if it is higher than this
+max_temp: 90 # Maximum temperature, errors will occur if above this

 off_below: 0.10